lluisrojass/tumblr-post-highlighter/README.md

 ## Usage

-Just add the extension to your chrome browser and uploaded posts will now sport a green checkmark indicator.
-To silence/turn off the application for an individual blog simply click on the green application icon.
-The application will remember this decision and remain hidden until you decide to toggle it back on for a respective archive.
+Just add the extension to your chrome browser and uploaded posts will now sport a green indicator.
+To toggle highlighting for a blog, click the green application icon.
+The extension will remember this decision and remain hidden until it is toggled back on.

 ## Commands